JamesYuan/solid-design-principles-in-common-lisp/i-interface-segregation.md

 Because Common Lisp in particular doesn't have interface like in a static-typed language like Java or C#, and due to the Lisp's ability to do multiple inheritance, this principle carry little importance.

 But, we'll try simulate it with `defgeneric` like mixin.

+### So, what is all the fuss about Interface Segregation?

 ### Bad

 ```lisp